Author

 The Corporate Sustainability Reporting Directive makes it mandatory to report on sustainability indicators as defined by the ESRS, but adjusting to the new requirements is not easy, and firms have to start preparing now.

-• Begin with harnessing cooperation along your supply chains to get the information you need for reporting purposes from your business partners (suppliers, clients, and investee companies).
-This might be done through contractual agreements that ensure data sharing across your supply chain for the purpose of the reporting in line with the ESRS.
+Begin with harnessing cooperation along your supply chains to get the information you need for reporting purposes from your business partners (suppliers, clients, and investee companies).
+This might be done through contractual agreements that ensure data sharing across your supply chain for the purpose of reporting in line with the ESRS.

-• Keep an eye on the legislative procedure.
 Pay extra attention to the standard-setting by the European Financial Reporting Advisory Group, EU Taxonomy Delegated Acts, European Single Electronic Format Regulation, European Single Access Point Regulation, and the transposition of the directive in EU member states.

 How Circularise can help with complying with the Corporate Sustainability Reporting Directive?

 To ensure you know what is happening across the supply chain, continually tracking the impact and chain of custody of all material that passes through a manufacturing company is required.
 However, this is a significant undertaking and presents a web of challenges from resourcing, to data integrity, and protecting company intellectual property.
-This is why Circuarise has developed a tried and tested, blockchain-powered software platform, which provides supply chain traceability that can not only be trusted but also integrated with existing operational processes.
+This is why Circuarise has developed a patented blockchain-powered traceability platform, which provides supply chain traceability that can not only be trusted but also integrated with existing operational processes.
+Read more about how we helped achieve visibility into the Porsche supply chain.

 Conclusion